InvadingOctopus/comedot/HowTo.md

 5. Each turn, all turn-based objects cycle through the following functions: `processTurnBegin()` → `processTurnUpdate()` → `processTurnEnd()`

-	Your turn-based components may implement any of those methods and connect to each other's signals to build your gameplay.
+	Your turn-based components must implement one or more of those methods and may connect to each other's signals to build your gameplay.

 ----